PEDSnet/PEDSpace-README-Template/BLANK_README.md

 ### Built With

-We use `renv` for dependency management.
-The following packages and versions were used:

 <!-- DEPENDENCIES_START -->
 *DO NOT ALTER (unless manually pasting session info)!
 Dependencies will be automatically updated here from renv.lock*
 <!-- DEPENDENCIES_END -->